 Hampton Court Palace was originally built for Cardinal Thomas Wolsey, a favorite of King Henry VIII.
 In 1529, Wolsey fell out of royal favor and the king took possession of the palace, launching a massive rebuilding project intended to rival Versailles.
 A rare example of both Tudor and Baroque building styles, the site is one of only two remaining palaces once owned by Henry VIII.
 Learn more about the palace’s history at the information center.
 Lose yourself inside the celebrated maze, designed to confuse and intrigue visitors with numerous twists, turns, and dead ends.
 Also on the grounds are manicured gardens, historic tennis courts, and a huge grapevine, allegedly the largest in the world.
-Plan your Hampton Court Palace visit and explore what else you can see and do in East Molesey using our East Molesey tour planner.
+Our East Molesey online road trip planner makes visiting Hampton Court Palace and other East Molesey attractions simple, and helps you make a travel plan personal to you.

 Unable to display map at this time.
 Please try again later.

 Hampton Court Palace Tours

 London Pass Including Hop-On Hop-Off Bus Tour and Entry to Over 60 Attractions BOOK WITH VIATOR FROM $99

 Hampton Court Palace Priority Entrance Ticket BOOK WITH VIATOR FROM $32